Skip to main content

 Set up SSH access

 Generate a startup.sh that configures SSH access to your nodes.
-This script injects all your local public keys so you can connect immediately.
+This script injects your local public keys so you can connect immediately.

 cat >startup.sh <<SCRIPT